jen6one9/that-portfolio-v2/README.md

 # that-portfolio-v2
-Updated portfolio featuring successful Project 1 (Covid Danger Data) and work in progress.
+Updated portfolio featuring examples of my deployed projects and homework assignments.
 ## User Story
 As a coding bootcamp student, I want to update my portfolio to showcase the progress in my coding journey thus far.